Dawn of Mana

 - Level Grinding - A necessity in every chapter thanks to the Bag of Spilling.

 - Minecart Madness - Featured in Chapter 2.

 - Ragnarok-Proofing - Discussed in Chapter 6; Fay is amazed that a structure built apparently hundreds, if not thousands, of years ago still has working components, whereas Keldy thinks it's a result of Mana spirits.

 - Rank Inflation - S is the best grade you can earn on all of the stats that the game cares to keep track of (and it's a lot of stats).

 - Ragdoll Physics - Abusing it is the only way to gain much-needed stat boosts in the game.

 - Scenery Porn - The game uses a Legend of Mana-esque color palette and, excepting the desert chapter, isn't all brown (and even there contains plenty of impressive sweeping vistas).

-- Where It All Began - The game begins and ends with a chase through the Lost Woods...but the second time around, you're going after the Big Bad after she's pulled a Grand Theft Me on Unlucky Childhood Friend Ritzia and the monsters have all been corrupted by Echoes.
+- Where It All Began - The game begins and ends with a chase through the Lost Woods...but the second time around, you're going after the Big Bad after she's pulled a Grand Theft Me on Unlucky Childhood Friend Ritzia and the monsters have all been corrupted by Thanatos servants of the Echoes.

 - Wreaking Havok - the whole game just seems to be an engine experiment for use in later titles.